-TrusteeTom is a trustee and BLUE’s Chief Legal Affairs Adviser.
-He is a former commercial property lawyer and has worked in around the marine charity sector for nearly 20 years.
-He specialises in using and researching the same legal tools that commercial developers use.
-He is a former trustee of a commercial port and helped to set up various NGOs including the Community of Arran Seabed Trust.
-Tom has been involved in various successful legal campaigns.
+Chief Legal Affairs Adviser & TrusteeTom is BLUE’s Chief Legal Affairs Adviser and is a former commercial property lawyer, working in the marine charity sector.
+He is a former trustee of a commercial port and has helped to establish various NGOs.
 Tom is also an Associate Professor at the University of the West of England.

 PROFESSOR CALLUM ROBERTS

-TrusteeCallum is Professor of Marine Conservation at the University of York and is the award-winning author of The Unnatural History of the Sea and Ocean of Life.
-His research team designed half a million square kilometres of marine protection in the North Atlantic, established in 2010.
-His team also provided the scientific underpinning for a new ocean protection target – 30% by 2030.
+Chief Scientific Adviser & TrusteeCallum is Professor of Marine Conservation at the University of York and award-winning author and scientist.
+His research team provided the scientific underpinning for a new ocean protection target – 30% by 2030.
 He was chief scientific advisor for the BBC television series Blue Planet II and has been a Trustee of BLUE Marine Foundation since 2011.
-In 2017 he was awarded the Grand Prix des Sciences de la Mer Albert 1er de Monaco by the Societé de Geographie of France.

-TrusteeMark has been CEO of Flora & Fauna International for over 20 years.
-He has been instrumental in transforming Fauna & Flora International into a multifaceted global conservation charity that works in over 40 countries.
-He has spearheaded the establishment of innovative corporate partnerships and developed numerous successful sustainable business initiatives.
-Mark has been a driving force behind the establishment of the Cambridge Conservation Initiative (CCI).
-Mark is a zoologist with extensive field experience, gained predominantly in remote parts of Africa and Asia-Pacific.
+TrusteeMark is CEO of Fauna & Flora International.
+He has spearheaded the establishment of innovative corporate partnerships and developed numerous sustainable business initiatives.
+Mark has been a driving force behind the establishment of the Cambridge Conservation Initiative.
+Mark is a zoologist with extensive field experience, gained predominantly in Africa and Asia-Pacific.